Are your SaaS customers getting the features they paid for?

 What is SaaS tenant provisioning?

 SaaS tenant provisioning refers to the process of creating and configuring a tenant for a Software as a Service (SaaS) application.
-A tenant is a logical isolation of a SaaS application, and can be thought of as a separate instance of the application that is used by a single customer or organization.
-When a new tenant is created, the SaaS provider must allocate resources and configure the tenant with the appropriate usage limits, features, and data to meet the terms of the subscription.
+A tenant is a logical isolation of a SaaS application - a separate instance used by a single customer or organization.

-Tenant provisioning is usually automated and most self service SaaS products have their initial tenant configured correctly based on the plan that was selected during signup.
-This is likely the first and last time the tenant will be in sync with the subscription due to upgrades and plan changes that occur during the customer lifecycle.
+Tenant provisioning is usually automated and most self-service SaaS products have their initial tenant configured correctly based on the plan selected during signup.
+This is likely the first and last time the tenant will be in sync with the subscription, due to upgrades and plan changes that occur during the customer lifecycle.

 Are your customers getting what they paid for?

-Alternatively you may have subscriptions that have downgraded their feature and usage limits but continued to enjoy their previous plan because the downgrade was never completed properly on their tenant.
+Alternatively, subscriptions that have downgraded may continue to enjoy their previous plan because the downgrade was never completed properly on their tenant.

 How can Bunny help?